siangernlow/tp/docs/UserGuide.md

 Format: `addLocation n/NAME a/ADDRESS`

 * Locations have an address and a name.
-* Locations are identified by their name.
+* The `NAME` of the location is defined by the user.
+* The `ADDRESS` of the location is the official Singaporean address of the location.
-* No duplicate locations are allowed in the VirusTracker.
+* No duplicate locations will be allowed in the VirusTracker.

 Examples:
 * `addLocation n/Vivocity a/John street, block 123, #01-01`